Social and emotional learning isn't just for kids.

 While evidence shows that teachers with higher levels of social emotional competence have more effective classroom management, better retention, and higher academic achievement in their students, very little training is provided to support teacher’s personal SEL.

 To effectively teach SEL skills, educators first need space to reflect personally and recognize their skills and opportunities for growth.
 Give educators opportunities to check-in with themselves, and take the temperature of your school ecosystem, by using Reflect in class Teams.

 Create a Reflect check-in

-Encourage reflective conversations in your class by making check-ins a part of your routine.
+Encourage reflective conversations in your staff team by making check-ins a part of your routine.